ruuda/blog/posts/on-benchmarking.md

   The minimum might not be representative of a typical run.
 * **When throughput is what you are after, use the mean.**
-  The mean is related the total.
+  A mean is like a total.
   After all it is just the sum of all values scaled by a constant.
   An interpretation of the mean is
   “if you run the program <var>x</var> times,